MonashAPS/cq23-game-server/docs/game_logic/map.md

 # Map

 The game's map starts with the coordinate point `[0,0]` at its bottom left and its x and y coordinates increase as it goes right and up respectively.

+## Object Sizes

+Different objects have different sizes on the map.
+You may need to use this information for some calculations.

+- [**Walls**](../game_objects/wall.md) are 20x20 squares.
+The x,y position given for a wall shows the coordinates of its bottom left vertex.
+- [**Tanks**](../game_objects/tank.md) are 20x20 squares.
+The x,y position given for a tank shows the coordinates of its center.
+- [**Bullets**](../game_objects/bullet.md) are circles with a radius of 5.
+The x,y position given for a bullet shows the coordinates of its center.
+- [**Powerups**](../game_objects/powerup.md) are circles with a radius of 15.
+The x,y position given for a powerup shows the coordinates of its center.